newnoiseworks/omgd/docs/content/_index.md

 ---
-title: Multiplayer Game Dev Made Open and Easy - OMGD
+title: OMGD
 addDot: false
 addBang: true
 ---
+## Open Multiplayer Game Dev

 OMGD eases the entanglement of multiplayer game dev by combining open source tools so you can focus on what matters - your game.